 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-(Check one): Large accelerated filer o Accelerated filer x Non-accelerated filer o Smaller reporting company o company)
+Large accelerated filer o

+Accelerated filer x

-(Do not check if a smaller reporting
+Non-accelerated filer o (Do not check if a smaller reporting